Feels Like Breakin' Shit

-Feels Like Breakin' Shit (sometimes stylized as ...Feels Like Breakin' Shit) is the first compilation album by American alternative rock band Self, released for free via Spongebath Records and DreamWorks Records as an internet download in 1998.
+Feels Like Breakin' Shit (sometimes stylized as ...Feels Like Breakin' Shit) is the first compilation album by the American pop rock band Self, released for free via Spongebath Records and DreamWorks Records as an internet download in October 1998.
 It consists of songs scrapped from the band's first two albums along with other demos, covers, and parodies.

 Background

-After the completion of Self's Subliminal Plastic Motives (1995) and The Half-Baked Serenade (1997), lead member Matt Mahaffey had a collection of songs scrapped from both albums.
+After the completion of Self's Subliminal Plastic Motives (1995) and The Half-Baked Serenade (1997), frontman Matt Mahaffey had a collection of songs scrapped from both albums.
 Concerned that his DATs would corrupt, he compiled the songs onto a single CD-R as a backup.
 He made several copies, entitled Feels Like Breakin' Shit, and gave the first one to his manager at Spongebath Records, Rick Williams.
 It spread throughout the label and leaked online with positive feedback from fans, leading multiple colleagues to encourage Mahaffey to put out the compilation.
 It was then officially released as a free Internet download through Spongebath and DreamWorks Records.
 Fans were encouraged to make their own artwork for the album, as none was included with the digital files.
 Mahaffey made his own cover for it in 1999.
 The album was later removed and replaced with Self Goes Shopping (2000), the band's second EP.